RainingComputers/ShnooTalk/docs/LanguageGuide.md

 # ShnooTalk language guide

 This doc goes over syntax and features of the ShnooTalk programming language.
-You can try the examples in this doc in you browser on [ShnooTalk playground](https://github.com/RainingComputers/shnootalk-playground)!
+You can try the examples in this doc in your browser on [ShnooTalk playground](https://github.com/RainingComputers/shnootalk-playground)!

 🦄 Emoji in the document indicates notes about missing features and things that might change in the future.